 About the Point-of-Care Ultrasound (POCUS) Certification Academy™

-The Point-of-Care Ultrasound (POCUS) Certification Academy exists to provide physicians and advanced-practice practitioners the opportunity to collaborate in the shared mission of improving global health and setting the standards of excellence in POCUS.
+The Point-of-Care Ultrasound (POCUS) Certification Academy exists to provide healthcare professionals the opportunity to collaborate in the shared mission of improving global health and setting the standards of excellence in POCUS.

 We partner with our constituents through rigorous assessments, continual learning opportunities and community building around important topics relevant to POCUS.
 The POCUS Certification Academy allows physicians and advanced-practice providers to demonstrate their knowledge, test their proficiency and promote best practices in POCUS.